herminiogg/shexml-syntax-highlighter/README.md

 $ code --install-extension shexml-syntax-highlighter-0.1.0.vsix
 ```

-> Alternatively, you will be able to install it from the marketplace very soon...
+> Alternatively, you can install it from the marketplace or using the package file under releases.

 ## Release Notes